Skip to Content

 2. TAXI IN (wheels on after airborne) — unlocks the Complete Flight button

-3. BLOCK IN (engines off) — sets deboarding status
+3. BLOCK IN (engines at idle) — sets deboarding status

-CRUISE, DESCENT, and APPROACH are informational — they appear in the EFB and ACARS log but never block completion.
+CRUISE, DESCENT, APPROACH, and FINAL APPROACH are informational — they appear in the EFB and ACARS log but never block completion.
+They also drive sim-polling cadence: cruise is polled every 2 seconds, approach every 500 ms, final approach every 250 ms.

 Completing a Flight